 Derisive smile unfaded, Hajime did at least admit, “You have a point there.”

-It was interesting how cheerfully Hajime took his abuse.
-Sano was aware — and grateful! — that the exorcist was and had been provoking him deliberately so he could work off some of the ghost’s stupid shade anger that he’d been absorbing; he figured Hajime would do that for any client.
-It was just that he seemed to enjoy it.
+It fascinated him how cheerfully Hajime took his abuse.
+Sano was aware — and grateful! — that the exorcist was and had been provoking him deliberately so he could work off some of the stupid shade anger he’d been absorbing; he figured Hajime would do that for any client.
+But he seemed to enjoy it.
 Was he a masochist, or what?

-This wasn’t all he wanted to know about Hajime.
-His earlier question about the man’s choice of profession had barely been answered, and he still wondered about the apparent improbable level of income, though he was perfectly well aware that it was none of his business.
+He wanted to know more than this about Hajime.
+His earlier question about the man’s choice of profession had barely been answered, and he still wondered about the apparent improbable level of income, though perfectly aware it was none of his business.

 “I guess if you want to know that desperately, I could tell you,” Hajime mused.